 How to secure QR codes?

-Imagine if a competitor were to use a similar flyer to redirect customers to their own page?
-Or a QR code that is linked to an order and payment form were to redirect to a fraudster’s page – your customers might very well enter their payment information on a page that doesn’t belong to you!
+Imagine if a competitor were to use a similar flyer to redirect users to their own website?
+Or a QR code that is linked to an order and payment form were to redirect to a fraudster’s malicious page – your customers might very well enter their payment information on a site that doesn’t belong to you!